adiwg/mdEditor-doc/publish/instructions-for-testing-publishing.md

    >
    > **Best Practice**: It's recommended that you export a project and its products into its own mdEditor file.
 Set default parent identifier as a test folder.

-   If you** already have** items on Science Base, it is harder to test without it affecting your real records.
+   If you** already have** items on ScienceBase, it is harder to test without it affecting your real records.

    > ![](/assets/BestPracticeSmall.png)
    >